Panzerschrek/U-00DC-Sprache/source/docs/en/non_sync_tag.rst

 There is almost no need to use ``non_sync`` tag in regular code, because it's not possible to make something ``non_sync`` without usage of ``unsafe`` code.

-It's necessary to use ``non_sync`` tag only in containers which via ``unsafe`` code implement some thread-unsafe interrior mutability.
+It's necessary to use ``non_sync`` tag only in containers which via ``unsafe`` code implement some thread-unsafe interior mutability.
-Also containers with indirect values storage (box, vector, variant, etc) should use coniditonal ``non_sync`` tag - depending on the contained type in order to propagate ``non_sync`` tag through these containers.
+Also containers with indirect values storage (box, vector, variant, etc) should use conditional ``non_sync`` tag - depending on the contained type in order to propagate ``non_sync`` tag through these containers.

-In a code that somehow creates threads or in a code where an object is transferred into another thread it's necessary to add ``static_assert( !non_sync</T/> )`` in order to prevent usage of unsafe for multithreaded usage types.
+In a code that somehow creates threads or in a code where an object is transferred into another thread it's necessary to add ``static_assert( !non_sync</T/> )`` in order to prevent usage of unsafe for multithreaded environment types.

 *******************************
 *Safe multithreaded mutability*
 *******************************

-As mentioned above, values of ``non_sync`` types can't be used in a multithreaded environment.
+As it was mentioned above, values of ``non_sync`` types can't be used in a multithreaded environment.
-But what if some sort of interrior mutability is needed in combination with multithreading?
+But what if some sort of interior mutability is needed in combination with multithreading?
-Solution - use types, which implement thread-safe interrior mutability.
+Solution - use types, that implement thread-safe interior mutability.
 Such types are not marked as ``non_sync``.
 Internally they use some synchronization primitives in order to prevent race conditions.
 Such primitives are mutex, rw_lock, atomics, etc.

-Container types with interrior mutability synchronization should check contained type for absense of thread-unsafe interrior mutability - via ``static_assert( !non_sync</T/> )``.
+Container types with interior mutability synchronization should check contained type for absence of thread-unsafe interior mutability - via ``static_assert( !non_sync</T/> )``.